nori-fish/nori/README.md

 # 🥢 nori

-A highly-opinionated fisher plugin that enables automatic installation of CLI tools.
+A fisher plugin that creates aliases for automatic installation of CLI tools.

 ## Installation